caiosovitor/YukiTest/yuki-qa-automation-test/readme.md

  - automation testing best practices/paterns
  - performance (eg. execution in a pipeline, network latency, website response time delays, etc)
  - writting the code in a way it will keep working performantly in unnattended contexts (eg. a CI/CD pipeline)

+ Add comment in readme to test the git commits